Symposium on Biotechnology for Fuels and Chemicals (SBFC)

 - There is a healthy split between oral (~100/year) and poster presentations (~350/year)

-- The meeting runs Monday through Thursday, with daytime oral sessions and evening poster (Monday and Tuesday) and special topics (Wednesday) sessions.
-Wednesday afternoon is free of formal sessions to allow time for networking.
+- The meeting is now Sunday through Wednesday, with daytime oral sessions and evening poster (Sunday and Monday) and special topics (Wednesday) sessions.